Marshall Holman

-The first bowler on the PBA Tour to surpass $1.5 million in earnings, Holman won 22 titles (12th all-time), including four majors (two U.S. Opens and two Tournament of Champions titles).
+The first bowler on the PBA Tour to surpass $1.5 million in earnings, Holman won 22 titles (13th most all-time), including four majors (two U.S. Opens and two Tournament of Champions titles).

 Bowling career

 1970s

 Holman's first PBA title came at the Fresno Open on July 8, 1975, when he was just 20 years old.
 He became the youngest winner in the Tournament of Champions, topping the field in the 1976 event when he was just 21 years old.
 Holman would hold this record all the way up until 2016, when Jesper Svensson won that year's Tournament of Champions as a 20-year-old.
-In 1979, Holman became the youngest bowler (24) to reach ten career titles.
-That record would later be broken by Pete Weber in 1987.
+In 1979, Holman became the youngest bowler in history (24 years, 274 days) to reach ten career PBA Tour titles.
+That record would later be broken by Pete Weber in 1987 (24 years, 247 days).

 1980s

-After going without a title in the 1980 season, Holman roared back with three titles in 1981, including his second major at the BPAA U.S. Open.
+After going without a title in the 1980 season, Holman roared back with three titles in 1981, including his second major at the BPAA U.S. Open where he defeated friend and doubles partner Mark Roth in the final match.
 One of the reasons Holman did not win any titles in 1980 was an incident at a tournament that June, when he kicked (and broke) the foul light on his lane out of frustration with his game, netting him a $2500 fine and a 10-tournament suspension.
 Before the decade was out, Holman would win his second U.S. Open (1985) and second Firestone Tournament of Champions (1986).
 He and partner Mark Roth won their third PBA Doubles title in 1984.
 So dominant were the pair in doubles tournaments, the PBA has hosted an annual event since 2015 called the Roth-Holman Doubles Championship.

 Marshall was named PBA Player of the Year in 1987, despite not winning a title.
 However, he did lead the 1987 Tour in average and a few other statistical categories.